PyGSDR/PyGS/instruction_gsr_examples.md

     - Will prioritize timestamps from the detection result.

 ## 2. Obtaining the flux rope axis
-In this section, we will introduce how to proceed with the reconstruction with the detection result
-and how to select the flux rope axis via the reconstruction.
+In this section, we will introduce how to proceed the reconstruction with the detection result and how to select the flux rope axis via the reconstruction.

 ### 2.1 From the detection result
 - Skip the rest of Section 2.
 Go to Section 3.